jianlin-cheng/DProQA/README.md

 ISMB2023

-Our work has been accpeted by ISMB2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest vision of our manuscirpt.
+Our work has been accpeted by ISMB2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest manuscirpt.

 ## CASP15 result